Robert Jacobsen: Awards

 Jacobsen was awarded the Thorvaldsen Medal in 1967.
 He was made an honorary member of the Association of Craftsmen in Copenhagen in 1973.
 In 1974 he was awarded the Prince Eugen Medal by the King of Sweden.
 He became a Commander of the Order of the Dannebrog in 1983.

 The Robert Awards (Danish: Robert Prisen) have been awarded annually since 1984 by the Danish Film Academy.
 The awards are named after Robert Jacobsen who was the statuette's designer.

 Since 1993, the Robert Jacobsen Prize of the Würth Foundation has been awarded to contemporary visual artists to commemorate the artist.
 The prize is endowed with EUR 50,000.

-Artwork

-Robert Jacobsen's sculptures are represented at numerous museums of modern art internationally.